 The number of PRBC transfusions from Week 5 to Week 24 in each treatment group will be compared using a negative binomial regression model.
-The model-based estimate of the treatment effect and corresponding 95 % CI will be calculated.
+The model-based estimate of the treatment effect and corresponding 95 % CI and p-value will be calculated.
+Patients who withdraw from treatment or receive prohibited medication before Week 24 will have the number of transfusions estimated from the duration that they were in the study until withdrawal or initiation of prohibited medication.

 The change from Baseline at Week 24 in LDH, haptoglobin, indirect bilirubin, ARC and D-dimer will be analyzed using MMRM analysis with the fixed effects of treatment, strata, visit, visit-by-treatment interaction, and the respective Baseline level as covariate, using an unstructured covariance matrix and the Kenward-Roger method for calculating the degrees of freedom.
 Should the model fail to converge with an unstructured covariance matrix, other covariance structures will be explored.
 Details will be described in the SAP.
 The difference between treatment groups will be estimated, along with its 95 % CI and p-value.
+All data after the ICEs (as described in Section 8.3.4.1) will be set to missing, and the strategy for handling ICEs will be the same as that for the analysis of change from Baseline to Week 24 in Hb, as described in Section 8.3.4.1.

-For the endpoint regarding the normalization of markers of hemolysis (LDH, indirect bilirubin and ARC), at Week 24, the number and percentage of patients who respond will be tabulated by treatment group and compared between treatment groups using a Fisher's exact test.
+For the endpoint regarding the normalization of markers of hemolysis (LDH, indirect bilirubin and ARC), at Week 24, the number and percentage of patients who respond will be tabulated by treatment group and compared between treatment groups using an exact CMH test stratified for the strata ($\geq 1 / 0$ transfusions during the 6-month period prior to randomization).
+The strategy for handling ICEs will be the same as for the primary endpoint where patients meeting an ICE will be considered not normalized.